-Proximus, known as Belgium’s largest telecommunications company, requested a thorough improvement of its employee onboarding processes with a focus on the experience on both the candidates as well as the recruiting managers and other internal stakeholders.
-The client specifically requested to support the current situation with objective data and a qualitative and quantitative analysis.
-Process mining was quickly identified as the approach yielding a significant potential to reach the desired objectives in a fast and qualitative supported way.
+Proximus, known as Belgium’s largest telecommunications company, requested a thorough improvement of its employee onboarding with a focus on both the candidate as recruiting manager.
+Proximus specifically requested to assess the current recruitment and selection processes with objective data (qualitative and quantitative).
+Process mining was quickly identified as the approach yielding a significant potential to reach the desired project objectives in a fast and qualitative way and to perform the redesigning.

 We opted for an integral and inclusive approach, with specific attention for the principles of Lean Six sigma optimization.
-To achieve this, a taskforce was set-up with representative profiles in the process including the hiring manager, HR partners, recruiting officer, the administrative support and the candidate.
-Interactive inspiration session surrounding the philosophy of six sigma set the stage, with all stakeholders aligned and eager to start.
-Thanks to process modelling software, we visualized the full recruiting and selection process, including the target audience and ongoing recruiting initiatives.
-We mapped this out based on interviews, Gemba walks, desk research and sessions with different profiles.
+To achieve this, a taskforce was set-up with the hiring manager, HR partners, recruiting officer, the administrative support and the candidate.
+An interactive inspiration session on the philosophy of six sigma set the stage.
+Thanks to process modelling software, we visualized the full recruitment and selection process.
+We enriched this data with qualitatieve insights via interviews, Gemba walks and desk research.
 Together with the candidates, the customer journey was laid out.

-From an objective point of view, a thorough data analysis was carried out.
-On one hand manual, to give insights on the number of, turnaround times and workload associated with each activity.
-On the other hand automatic with process mining.
-We had multiple advantage with the latter: it gave us a swift analysis in all cases (the selection process that each candidate goes through, 22,300 in total) and gave insights in the succession of each step, turnaround times and possible exceptions cases.
-The excellent visualization and the possibility to orderly display information via dashboard for each recruitment were additional advantages.
+A thorough data analysis was carried out.
+We gathered insights on the number of, turnaround times and workload associated with each activity.
+Process mining gave us a swift analysis of all cases (a case being the selection process that each candidate goes through, 22,300 in total) and gave insights in the succession of each step, turnaround times and possible exceptions cases.
+The excellent visualization and possibility to orderly display information via dashboard for each ype of recruitment were additional advantages.

-- The average time the recruiter spends to find a right candidate, depending on the selection steps followed
+- The average time the recruiter spends to find a right candidate

-- Which types vacancies usually resulted in an assessment at where in the process this assessment took place
+- Which type of vacancies usually resulted in an assessment and where in the process this assessment took place

 - Which selection steps excluded the most or least amount of candidates

-Together with the taskforce, we further build on the insights given from the totality of information.
-We identified weak points, points of ambiguity and opportunities.
-We highlighted non-value added steps and imagined implementing digital possibilities to the process.
-This allowed us to design a new process that meets the future needs of the organization on efficiency, digitalization and satisfaction.
+Together with the taskforce we identified weak points, points of ambiguity and opportunities.
+We highlighted non-value added steps and imagined implementing digital tools.
+This allowed us to design a new recruitment and selection process that meets the future needs of the organization on efficiency, digitalization and satisfaction.

-At the end of the initiative we were able to present the following results:
+By the end of this project we were able to present the following results:

-- Lower workload for the stakeholder at Proximus
+- Lower workload for the stakeholders at Proximus

 - Excellent service for the hiring manager